 Disenrollments are elections made after the effective date of enrollment into an MMP.
-It may be accompanied by a request to opt out of future passive enrollments into an MMP, and potentially a request to opt out of future auto-enrollments into a Medicare Prescription Drug Plan (see §30.2.5.G and §40.1).
+(Note - disenrollments are different than cancellations, which occur before the effective date of enrollment.)
+A disenrollment may be accompanied by a request to opt out of future passive enrollments into an MMP, and potentially a request to opt out of future auto-enrollments into a Medicare Prescription Drug Plan (also known as Part D) (see §30.2.5.G and §40.1).

-Except as provided for in this section, a State or MMP may not, either orally or in writing, or by any action or inaction, request or encourage any member to disenroll.
-While a State or MMP may contact members to determine the reason for disenrollment or to explain how Medicaid and Medicare coverage will be provided moving forward, the State or MMP must not discourage members from disenrolling after they indicate their desire to do so.
-The State must apply disenrollment policies in a consistent manner for similar members in similar circumstances.
+Except as provided for in this section, a state or MMP may not, either orally or in writing, or by any action or inaction, request or encourage any member to disenroll.
+While a state or MMP may contact members to determine the reason for disenrollment or to explain how Medicaid and Medicare coverage will be provided moving forward, the state or MMP must not discourage members from disenrolling after they indicate their desire to do so.
+The state must apply disenrollment policies in a consistent manner for similar members in similar circumstances.

-An MMP must accept disenrollment requests it receives through the State.
-MMPs may not accept disenrollment requests directly from individuals and process such requests themselves, but instead, must forward the request to the State, unless the State has delegated enrollment activities to the MMP.
-Disenrollments from an MMP without an accompanying request to enroll in a Medicare health or drug plan will return the individual to Original Medicare; the individual will be auto-enrolled by CMS into a Medicare Prescription Drug Plan, and can access the LINET transitional PDP during any coverage gap.
+An MMP must accept disenrollment requests it receives through the state.
+MMPs may not accept disenrollment requests directly from individuals and process such requests themselves, but instead, must forward the request to the state within two business days, unless the state has delegated enrollment activities to the MMP.
+Disenrollments from an MMP without an accompanying request to enroll in a Medicare health or drug plan will return the individual to Original Medicare; the individual will be auto-enrolled by CMS into a Medicare Prescription Drug Plan, and can access the LI NET transitional PDP during any coverage gap.